cjdrake/pyeda/doc/source/expr.rst

    Return an expression that evaluates to :math:`1` if and only if the number of inputs equal to :math:`1` is at most :math:`1`.
-   That is, return true when at most one of its inputs are "hot".
+   That is, return true when at most one input is "hot".

 .. function:: OneHot(\*args, simplify=True, factor=False, conj=True)